syarwinaaa09/syarwinaaa09/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I'm Syarwina :)

-A Y2 Biomedical Engineering and Data Science & Analytics Undergraduate who is interested in Medical Technology (MedTech), Machine Learning and Game Development.
+A Y2 Biomedical Engineering and Data Science & Analytics Undergraduate who is interested in MedTech and BioTech.

 I like to work on projects either by myself or with a team.
 They can be found in my GitHub repositories or down below.